Ukraine says Russia steps up shelling of residential areas

 “There can be no ‘green corridors’ because only the sick brain of the Russians decides when to start shooting and at whom,“ Interior Ministry adviser Anton Gerashchenko said on Telegram.

+A third round of talks between Russian and Ukrainian leaders is planned for Monday.

-Ukrainian President Voldymyr Zelenskyy rallied his people to remain defiant, especially those in cities occupied by Russians.
+Ukrainian President Volodymyr Zelenskyy rallied his people to remain defiant, especially those in cities occupied by Russians.

 “You should take to the streets!
 You should fight!” he said Saturday on Ukrainian television.
 “It is necessary to go out and drive this evil out of our cities, from our land.”

-Zelenskyy also asked the United States and NATO countries to send more warplanes to Ukraine, though that idea is complicated by questions about which countries would provide the aircraft and how those countries would replace the planes.
+Zelenskyy also asked the United States and NATO countries to send more warplanes to Ukraine.
+But that idea is complicated by questions about how to provide aircraft to Ukrainian pilots.

 He later urged the West to tighten its sanctions on Russia, saying that “the audacity of the aggressor is a clear signal" that existing sanctions are not enough.

-The war, now in its 11th day, has caused 1.5 million people to flee the country.
-The head of the U.N. refugee agency called the exodus “the fastest-growing refugee crisis in Europe since World War II."

-A senior US defense official said Sunday that the U.S. assesses that about 95% of the Russian forces that had been arrayed around Ukraine are now in the country.
-The official said Russian forces continue to advance and attempt to isolate Kyiv, Kharkhiv and Chernihiv, and are being met with strong Ukrainian resistance.
+A senior US defense official said Sunday that the U.S. assesses that about 95% of the Russian forces that had been arrayed around Ukraine are now inside the country.
+The official said Russian forces continue to advance in an attempt to isolate Kyiv, Kharkhiv and Chernihiv, but are being met with strong Ukrainian resistance.

 The official, who spoke on condition of anonymity to discuss military assessments, said the convoy outside Kyiv continues to be stalled.